Keynote Speaker: Duncan C. Meyers, Ph.D., CASEL Assistant Director of Continuous Improvement

 Keynote Panel: "Rejecting a Return to Normal--Opportunities for Innovation in 2021-22" featuring Tom Murray from Future Ready Schools and Chelsea Wait from the Christensen Institute

-Tom serves as the Director of Innovation for Future Ready Schools, a project of the Alliance for Excellent Education, located in Washington, DC.
-He has testified before the United States Congress and works alongside that body and the US Senate, the White House, the US Department of Education and state departments of education, corporations, and school districts throughout the country to implement student-centered, personalized learning while helping to lead Future Ready and Digital Learning Day.
-Murray serves as a regular conference keynote, was named one of “20 to Watch” by NSBA, the “Education Policy Person of the Year” by the Academy of Arts and Sciences in 2015 and “Education Thought Leader of the Year” in 2017.
-His latest book, Learning Transformed, is being released in May 2017 with ASCD.
-Connect with him at thomascmurray.com or @thomascmurray.
+Tom Murray serves as the Director of Innovation for Future Ready SchoolsⓇ, a Project of the Alliance for Excellent Education, located in Washington, D.C.
+He has testified before the United States Congress and works alongside that body and the US Senate, the White House, the US Department of Education and state departments of education, corporations, and school districts throughout the country to implement student-centered, personalized learning while helping to lead Future Ready Schools and Digital Learning Day.
+Murray serves as a regular conference keynote, was named the “2017 Education Thought Leader of the Year,” one of “20 to Watch” by NSBA, the “Education Policy Person of the Year” by the Academy of Arts and Sciences in 2015.
+His book, Learning Transformed: 8 Keys to Designing Tomorrow’s Schools, Today, was published by ASCD in 2017 and his new book, Personal & Authentic was released in 2019.
+Both are best-sellers.
+Connect with him at thomascmurray.com.